RLuke22/gnn-election-prediction/README.md

 # gnn-election-prediction

 ### Objective
-Use Graph Neural Networks (GNNs) on Twitter data to predict the outcome of the 2020 US Election.
+Use Graph Neural Networks (GNNs) and Twitter data to predict the outcome of the 2020 US Election.

 ### Paper List